 Academic personnel actions are the responsibility of departments and not program/organized research units, although as described in II-C, program/organized research units will provide input.
 If a department chooses to use an Ad Hoc committee, then reports of Ad Hoc committees, internal to the department, are regarded as working documents within the department and are not part of the file, nor may they be forwarded with the file.
 Departments should develop their own procedures on how or if they will utilize internal Ad Hoc committees and reports.
+However, prior to commissioning an Ad Hoc Review Committee the candidate must be given the opportunity to provide up to two names of persons they prefer not be appointed to the committee.
 Composition of any departmental ad hoc committee is confidential to the candidate, but not to voting faculty.
-Departments may also form advisory committees to work with and advise candidates during the preparation of their files.
-Members of advisory committees for a candidate may serve on a departmental ad hoc committee for the candidate, but roles in the latter capacity are confidential to the candidate.
+Departments may also form advisory committees for a candidate may serve on a departmental ad hoc committee for the candidate, but roles in the latter capacity are confidential to the candidate.

-C. Bibliography of Publications and/or Creative Activity (UC format) - At Last Advance

-The bibliography at last advance must be included in the file forwarded to the APO.
+C. Bibliography of Publications and/or Creative Activity (UC format) - At Last Advance The bibliography at last advance must be included in the file forwarded to the APO.